Geometrical Interpretation of Electromagnetism in a 5-Dimensional Manifold: Physical quantities in the deformed manifold

 For a particle-thread, its cross section along the space-time is a particle in the space-time, and mass is a character of that cross section.
 Therefore, the electric charge \(q=m\times (dx^{4}/d\tilde{\tau})\) becomes a quantity describing the mass flow rate of a particle-thread.
 From this, the picture of the model can be drawn such that the mass flow of a particle-thread along the 5th direction in the 5D world is conceived as an electric charge in a 4D hypersurface.
-So, in the present model, there is no such thing as a 3D brane in which the matters are confined, nor there is any division between the brane and the bulk.
+So, in the present model, there is no such thing as a 3D brane in which the matters are confined, nor is there any division between the brane and the bulk.

-As discussed in Section \ref{section construction}, 5D matter is composed of particle-threads.
+As discussed in section \ref{section construction}, 5D matter is composed of particle-threads.
 This suggests that two physical quantities are required to describe 5D matter.
 One is a 4D energy-momentum tensor which corresponds to the distribution and movement of cross sections of particle-threads on the space-time.
 The other is a 4-current density which describes the flux of the particle-threads.
 These two are enough to describe 5D matter distribution considering that the only appropriate form of 5D matter is a particle-thread.
 Actually, using 4D quantities only is better than newly introducing a 5D energy-momentum tensor because the 5D volume density of a particle-thread blows up.
 Note that the 4D surface density of the 5D matter along the space-time is the mass distribution which is finite and non-zero.

-For a given matter distribution, the two quantities, 4D energy-momentum tensor and 4-current density, can be obtained by a conventional way but now in the deformed space-time.
-This disjunction of 5D matter quantities and the covariance breaking of the 5th dimension, which is dealt in Section \ref{section covariance breaking}, make the field equations relating the 5D metric and the 5D matter to be described by two splitted equations, one using only the 4-current density and the other using both.
+For a given matter distribution, the two quantities, 4D energy-momentum tensor and 4-current density, can be obtained by conventional means but now in the deformed space-time.
+This disjunction of 5D matter quantities and the covariance breaking of the 5th dimension, which is dealt with in section \ref{section covariance breaking}, causes the field equations relating the 5D metric and the 5D matter to be described by two split equations, one using only the 4-current density and the other using both.